 Like many Northern artists of his time, Gerard Seghers traveled to Italy for part of his artistic education.
 While in Rome, he absorbed the style of famed artist Caravaggio, known for his use of dramatic lighting.
 Seghers is remembered for his large-scale paintings of genre scenes, allegories, and religious subject matter.

 Gerard Seghers (1591 in Antwerp – 18 March 1651 in Antwerp) was a Flemish painter, art collector and art dealer.
-After a period of study of study and residence in Rome, he returned to Flanders where he became one of the leading representatives of the Flemish Caravaggisti movement.
+After a period of study and residence in Rome, he returned to Flanders where he became one of the leading representatives of the Flemish Caravaggisti movement.
 In his later career he abandoned the Caravaggist style and genre motifs to become an important painter of large altarpieces for local churches.